Jarren Duran Player Props: Red Sox vs. Angels

 Jarren Duran At The Plate

-- Duran is hitting .321 with 13 doubles, three home runs and nine walks.
+- Duran has 13 doubles, three home runs and nine walks while hitting .310.

-- In 68.8% of his 32 games this season, Duran has picked up at least one hit.
-He's also had 11 multi-hit games.

-- Duran has driven in a run in 12 games this season (37.5%), including four games with more than one RBI (12.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Duran has an RBI in 12 of 33 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.